minagawah/react-widget-airport/README.md

 In the above I have two entries, but this is not necessary.
 Along with the main bundle,
-I just needed another bundle output for `SharedWorker` to dynamically update props.
+I just needed another bundle output for
+`SharedWorker` for messaging between the starter and the widget (to dynamically update props).

 If you were to output only 1 bundle, you would do: